CecileDecker/OptimalControl/README.md

-# OptimalControl
+# Optimal Control
-Two simple implementations of optimal control theory (following the part 2 of MA5232 courses of NUS)
+Two simple implementations of optimal control theory

+Following the part 2 of MA5232 course, National University of Singapore